 We will see that as well as being ‘inactive’ (in terms of thyroid hormone binding) rT3 inhibits D2 activity.
 So, it is wrong to describe rT3 as inactive.
 This role is poorly understood and complicated, we will take a chronological look at some of the more important studies.
 These studies fall into two categories: trials in humans or animals (in vivo) and experiments in test tubes (in vitro). in vitro studies show that rT3 inhibits D2 activity whereas in vivo studies are less conclusive.

-Although this topic shows that rT3 is active I would not recommend having rT3 blood tests.
-They are expensive, difficult to interpret and some assays may be unreliable.
+Although this topic shows that rT3 affects D2 activity I do not recommend rT3 blood tests for monitoring hypothyroidism.
+They are expensive, difficult to interpret and don’t reflect local rT3 levels.
+Some rT3 assays may be unreliable.

 Reverse Triiodothyronine Does Not Alter Pituitary–Thyroid Function in Normal Subjects